optimizely/react-sdk/MIGRATION.md

 </OptimizelyProvider>
 ```

 - `qualifiedSegments` — Pass pre-fetched segments so the Provider can create the user context synchronously with segments already set.
+Available in both v3 and v4.
-- `skipSegments` — When `true`, skips the Provider's background ODP segment fetch.
+- `skipSegments` — *(New in v4)* When `true`, skips the Provider's background ODP segment fetch.
 Use this on the server to avoid unnecessary async work.

 ---